quasarstream/PHP-FFmpeg-video-streaming/README.md

     'ffprobe.binaries' => '/usr/bin/ffprobe',
     'timeout'          => 3600, // The timeout for the underlying process 'ffmpeg.threads'   => 12,   // The number of threads that FFMpeg should use
 ];

 $ffmpeg = Streaming\FFMpeg::create($config);
 ```

 ### Opening a File

-There are two ways to open a file:
+There are three ways to open a file:

 #### 1. From Local
 You can pass a local path of video to the `open` method: